emilkovacev/emilkovacev.github.io/_posts/2022-01-23-A-Little-History-of-the-World.md

 Growing up, I was never especially enthralled by history classes.
 Most of them focused on precise, direct causes and effects that led to revolutions and changes in lifestyle.
-During the Renaissance for instance, it is easy to describe the impact that ancient Greece had on the architecture, art and general lifestyle in Italy.
+During the Renaissance for instance, it is easy to describe the impact that ancient Greece had on the architecture, art, and law in Italy.
 But (I would argue) it is *more* important to understand that the Renaissance occurred contrary to the lifestyle of the Middle Ages, following a long period of Feudalism.
 Somewhat ironically, Italy's recapture of antiquity marked the beginning of the New Age.
 Understanding the background, the *what came before* is something that *A Little History of the World* introduces and expands on wonderfully.

 When assigned to write this novel, as mentioned in the introduction, Gombrich